bup/bup/README.md

             apt-get build-dep bup

-   Otherwise try this (substitute python2.6-dev or python2.5-dev if you have an older system):
+   Otherwise try this (substitute python2.6-dev if you have an older system):

             apt-get install python2.7-dev python-fuse
             apt-get install python-pyxattr python-pylibacl